CerbonXD/betonquest-gui-plugin/README.md

 All credits for the original plugin go to [giovanni-bozzano](https://github.com/giovanni-bozzano/).

+## Changes from the 1.19.2 version:
+- Compass scales adjusted
+- Config value for screen dimming added
+- Autocommand to let you toggle ui

 This Spigot plugin is designed to work with the BetonQuest plugin and the BetonQuest GUI client side Forge mod.